Timeline

 Since 1943, AMTA has worked to advance the profession while providing our members with the strongest benefits.
 Here's a short timeline documenting key milestones in AMTA's history.

-- 1983 – Name changed to the American Massage Therapy Association (AMTA).
-Removal of “&” supported practice of massage therapy as legitimate professional field unto itself, separate from physical therapy.
+• 1983 – Name changed to the American Massage Therapy Association (AMTA).
+Removal of “&” supported practice of massage therapy as a legitimate professional field unto itself, separate from physical therapy.

-- 1990s – Established National Certification Program for Massage Therapists (now the National Certification Board for Therapeutic Massage and Bodywork), AMTA Commission on Massage Training Accreditation & Approval (now the Commission on Massage Therapy Accreditation).
+1990s – Established National Certification Program for Massage Therapists (now the National Certification Board for Therapeutic Massage and Bodywork), AMTA Commission on Massage Training Accreditation and Approval (now the Commission on Massage Therapy Accreditation).

-- 2018 – Celebrated AMTA’s 75th anniversary.
-Published Massage Therapy in Integrative Care & Pain Management, featuring key research on the efficacy of massage therapy and the first financial study ever published comparing the cost of massage therapy vs. opioids for types of pain for which there is strong research.
+• 2018 – Celebrated AMTA’s 75th anniversary.
+To mark this special milestone, AMTA published Massage Therapy in Integrative Care & Pain Management, featuring key research on the efficacy of massage therapy and the first-ever financial study comparing the cost of using massage therapy vs. opioids for pain relief.

 Be Part of Our History